kparc/mb/README.md

 #define mb(m) ((((m*979)+15)>>5)
 ```

-for a quick visual cue:
+for a quick visual cue why this works:

 ![0..11 to 0 31 61 92 122 153 184 214 245 275 306 337](plot.png)

-on most architectures, [2] compiles to something very similar or identical to:
+on most architectures, [2] compiles to something orthogonal to:

 ```asm
 mb: